Badrul-Arefin/badrul-arefin.github.io/cv.md

 - Sample preparations for Super-resolution microscopy, SciLifeLab, Stockholm.March 27, 2014.<br><br>

 ### OTHER SKILSS
-- Lasergene DNASTAR (I used it for cloning, sequence analysis and assembly), ImageJ (Image processing software, e.g., Confocal Images), Canvas, Clone Manager, Serial Cloner, Adobe Photoshop & Illustrator.
+- Lasergene DNASTAR & SnapGene Viewer (I used it for cloning, sequence analysis and assembly), ImageJ (Image processing software, e.g., Confocal Images), Canvas, Clone Manager, Serial Cloner, Adobe Photoshop & Illustrator.
 - Familiar with Unix/Linux command (completed a doctoral and a MOOC course with this command).<br><br>

 ### OTHERS